MShahabSepehri/MediConfusion/README.md

 * `RadFM`: Download the model from [here](https://huggingface.co/chaoyi-wu/RadFM) and set `model_path` in the [config](./configs/Models/radfm/vanilla.json) to its folder.

 ### Proprietary Models
-To use proprietary models, save your API keys in the root directory of the repo in a file named `.env` icluding the keys as in the example below.
+To use proprietary models, save your API keys in the root directory of the repo in a file named `.env,` including the keys as in the example below.
 ```
 GEMINI_API_KEY=YOUR_KEY
 AZURE_OPENAI_API_KEY=YOUR_KEY